codio/knowledge/source/common/develop/stacks/stacks.rst

 Codio’s templates deliver fully preconfigured servers in less than 5 seconds, no matter how complex the configuration.
 You can also snapshot a box's stack :ref:`create a stack <create-stack>` and add it to the **Stacks** template library.

-**Note:** It is very important to understand how Stacks are used in Codio, especially when working with courses.
+..
+Note:: It is very important to understand how Stacks are used in Codio, especially when working with courses.
 Incorrect usage can result in being able to edit a project but then failing when it is run.

 Stack modifications
 -------------------